MSPCA-Angell Headquarters

 Making an Appointment to Meet with Your Legislator

-If you are planning on meeting with your legislator in their district office, Fridays and scheduled recesses are the best time to meet with them.
+If you are planning on meeting with your state legislator in their district, Fridays and scheduled recesses are usually the best time to meet with them.
 Some state legislators have regular district hours in the same place every week, like a library, coffee shop, or meeting room in a town or city hall.
 Others rotate around the district and will publish their district hours in local newspapers or on their webpage and via social media.
 Some have evening hours as well as daytime hours.

 If meeting at the State House, know that you may be interrupted by roll call votes or other pressing business that may pull the legislator away.
 If you are meeting with the legislator and a staff person, the staff person will probably stay with you if the legislator is called away.